 Discussion:

 Don presented slides (posted on BaseCamp) from the HL7 BR&R workstream.
 The workstream has 7 use cases using the BRIDG model to map from EHR to clinical research.
 Of note, PhUSE (Jeff Lowe and Sam Hume leading) has a team that is skipping BRIDG and directly mapping HL7 content standards to CDISC content standards (CDASH).
-Also, the TransCelerate eSource workstream (19 pharma companies) are deciding on Monday as to whether they will be working with the BR&R workstream to develop 4 of the 7 Use Cases into HL7 Implementation Guides for l FHIR resource data domain representations.
+Also, the TransCelerate eSource workstream (19 pharma companies) are deciding on Monday as to whether they will be working with the BR&R workstream to develop 4 of the 7 Use Cases into HL7 Implementation Guides for FHIR resource data domain representations.

 Don provided context- FHIR has approximately 150 resources defined.
 BR&R is starting w/ 7 use cases and starting w/ existing resources being applied for different clinical research use cases.
 We would like to focus on Use Cases 4, 5, 6 and 7 as the use cases w/ the greatest ROI for our team.
 Use Case 4 is moving lab data from site to sponsor; Use Case 5 is about site setup for protocols etc and having a 2 way communication; Use Case 6 is about sharing metadata and subject data (demographics); Use Case 7 is for AE’s.